Learn how to make the authentic Mexican cajeta recipe (dulce de leche or milk caramel sauce). This easy slow-cooked recipe is worth every minute.

 You could also use a slow cooker (or crock pot) with the regular cajeta recipe or with the canned condensed milk.

-Below is my recipe, I make the small cajeta portion but if you have a larger family you could try the larger version.
+Below is my recipe for my small cajeta portion.
+But if you have a larger family you could try the larger version.

 Either way, these are standard recipes that are used by many people.